open-horizon/open-horizon.github.io/docs/installing/preparing_edge_cluster.md

 ## Install and configure a k3s edge cluster
 {: #install_k3s_edge_cluster}

-This content provides a summary of how to install k3s (rancher), a lightweight and small Kubernetes cluster, on Ubuntu 18.04.
+This content provides a summary of how to install k3s (rancher), a lightweight and small Kubernetes cluster, on Ubuntu Linux AMD64.
 For more information, see the [k3s documentation ](https://rancher.com/docs/k3s/latest/en/){:target="_blank"}{: .externalLink}.

 **Note**: If installed, uninstall kubectl before completing the following steps.